General Information on Learning Disabilities

-Promotes understanding of different kinds of learning styles and application for the classroom and home.
-Provides programs, tools and a common language for parents, educators and clinicians to help students.
+Promotes understanding of different kinds of learning styles and applications for the classroom and home.
+Provides programs, tools, and a common language for parents, educators, and clinicians to help students.

-Companion site to the PBS special Misunderstood Minds and profiles a variety of learning problems and expert opinions.
-Give parents and teachers a better understanding of learning processes, insights into difficulties, and strategies for responding.
+Companion site to the PBS special Misunderstood Minds.
+Profiles a variety of learning problems and expert opinions.
+Gives parents and teachers a better understanding of learning processes, insights into difficulties, and strategies for responding.

 Promotes public awareness and understanding of learning disabilities.
 Advocates for improved legislation and works for better services for individuals with learning disabilities.